carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 :::callout
 ## Code Tip
 Cropping a raster with a bounding box is a quick way to reduce the size of the raster data.
-Since this operation is based on min/max coordinates, it is not as expensive as cropping with polygons, which requires more accurate overlay operations.
+Since this operation is based on min/max coordinates, it is not as computational extensive as cropping with polygons, which requires more accurate overlay operations.
 :::

 ### Crop the raster with a polygon

 We can also crop the raster with a polygon.
-In this case, we will use the `clip` function.
-We will use the `geometry` column of the `assets` GeoDataFrame to specify the polygon:
+In this case, we will use the raster `clip` function through the `rio` accessor.
+For this we will use the `geometry` column of the `assets` GeoDataFrame to specify the polygon:

 ```python
 # Crop the raster with the polygon